-Terna Ventures WLL (the "Company") is a limited liability company registered in the Kingdom of Bahrain with the Ministry of Industry, Commerce and Tourism under commercial registration number 80600-1 on 13 March 2012.
+Terna Bahrain Holding WLL (the "Company") is a limited liability company incorporated in the Kingdom of Bahrain on 28 November 2006 and registered with the Ministry of Industry, Commerce and Tourism under commercial registration number 63267-1.
+The Company acts as a holding company and carries out business activities through its subsidiaries.

-The Company's authorized , issued and fully paid-up share capital of BD 100,000 is divided into 2,000 shares of BD 50 each and are held as follows:
+The Company's authorised, issued and fully paid up share capital as at 31 December 2017 was BD 2,500,000 comprises of 25,000 shares of BD 100 each and are held as follows: